XDaiNYU/TopoDockQ/src/README.md

 You can install the ProDy in a different conda environment.
 Suggested ProDy version is 2.4.1.

-After install ProDy, or running in a conda environment with ProDy
+After install ProDy, or running in a conda environment with ProDy.
+You can install it with `prody_environment.yml`.

 ```bash
 python extract_interface.py \